Tofpu/Tofpu/README.md

 - 🔭 I’m currently working on ...
 Spigot Plugins
 - 🌱 I’m currently learning ...
-Python
+Python or JavaScript in the future
 - 💬 Ask me about ...
 Spigot or something Minecraft related
 - 📫 How to reach me: ...
 Tofpu#3224 at discord
 - 😄 Pronouns: ...
 He/Him